Survey reveals children's climate change concerns

 "The results of this research will be really concerning to parents across the country, particularly the fact that our children are so worried about climate change, and that nearly three quarters of them feel helpless when it comes to tackling the issue.
 I do my best to live my life in an eco-conscious way, and that includes teaching my kids about the importance of looking after the planet.

-“I think it’s important to remember that the small steps we all take, such as recycling, using less energy and getting a smart meter, can all add up to a big difference.
-By getting a smart meter you’re taking a small step towards creating a better future for our children and grandchildren.
-It’s so easy to do, just search: ‘I want a smart meter’ or call 0300 131 8000.”
+"I think it's important to remember that the small steps we all take, such as recycling, using less energy and getting a smart meter you're taking a small step towards creating a better future for our children and grandchildren.
+It's so easy to do, just search: 'I want a smart meter' or call 0300 131 8000."

 Robert Cheesewright, Director of Corporate Affairs at Smart Energy GB, said:

 "We are facing a climate emergency, so it's not surprising to see that there are so many young people across Britain who are worried about the issue and our impact on the environment.